-Have you seen some some numbers that are crossed out in weekly view?
+Have you seen some some numbers that are crossed out in your scenarios?
 Well, there’s a good reason for that but it can be a bit complicated.

-It can happen when you change your month start figure then toggle to weekly view.
-We cross out the items that occur before the month start adjustment so that the totals work out.
+It can happen when you change your month start or day start figure, such as when your bank balance is imported.
+We cross out the items that occur before the start adjustment so that the totals work out.

 Here’s an example of how this works:

 Six invoices have been added to Dryrun.
 Three in February and three in March.